Virgin Media: Ownership

 Following the completion of the merger between NTL and Telewest, and the acquisition of Virgin Mobile, the company agreed a 30-year licensing agreement with Sir Richard Branson's Virgin Group to use the Virgin brand, with a ten-year opt-out clause.
 Branson accepted a mix of shares and cash, making him a 10.7% shareholder of the combined company at the time.

 In July 2007, Virgin Group hedged 37% of its stake in Virgin Media for $224m through a collared loan agreement with Credit Suisse, a transaction which enabled it to retain the voting and dividend rights.
 Virgin Group had the option of buying back the 12.8m Virgin Media shares it had mortgaged after two years, but in May 2009 decided against this.
 The funds were used at the time by Virgin Group to invest in other areas of its business, such as Virgin Green Fund, which was launched in September 2007, Virgin America and Virgin Mobile India.
 By December 2009, Sir Richard Branson's Virgin Entertainment Investment Holdings Limited held a minority holding of 21,413,099 Virgin Media common stock, making him the third largest shareholder.

 Liberty Global announced on 5 February 2013 that they had agreed to buy the company for approximately US$23.3 billion (£15 billion) in a stock and cash merger.
 Shareholders approved the acquisition on 4 June, and the deal was completed on 7 June.

-Virgin Media's UK operations are ultimately controlled by a US Delaware organisation named Virgin Media (UK) Group Inc. Interested stakeholders cannot confirm who actually owns and controls Virgin Media due to Delaware company law not requiring disclosure of controlling ownership in annual reports made to the state.
-The company named Virgin Media (UK) Group LLC was closed and dissolved in 2016.
+In 2020, it was announced that Virgin Media would merge with O2, creating a 50:50 joint venture, Virgin Media O2.
+It was reported the new company would be overseen by an eight person board of directors, split equally between Liberty Global and Telefónica, with the chairman rotating every few years, between the two companies.